djfrsn/gulp-studio/README.md

 ## Features

-Gives you live reload for html/js and style injection for css.
+Gives you live reload for html/js and style injection for sass.
 This is provided through a connect server and browser sync.
 Libsass handles your .scss files.
 Bower integration is available through [wiredep](https://github.com/taptapship/wiredep), take a look at the README there to understand the Bower capabilities of Studi˚.
 Essentially anytime you install a js or css file with bower those dependencies are automagically added to your html file.
 Browserify is available to require modules in your javascript files with require('script').

 [LABjs](http://labjs.com/) added for async js script loading.